hyperledger/indy-node/docs/start-nodes.md

 ```
 start_indy_node Alpha 9701 9702
 ```
-The node uses a separate TCP channels for communicating with nodes and clients.
+The node uses separate TCP channels for communicating with nodes and clients.
 The first port number is for the node-to-node communication channel and the second is for node-to-client communication channel.

 ## Local Test Network Example